 Poly tanks can be fabricated from many types of plastic.
 Some common types of plastic are as follows:

-- Polypropylene (PP).
-Polypropylene is another highly recommended material due to its light weight, low density, excellent strength, exceptional resistance to heat and moisture, and a melting point of 320º F (160º C).
+- Another highly recommended material due to its lightweight, low density, excellent strength, exceptional resistance to heat and moisture, and a melting point of 320º F (160º C).
 PP is also resistant to chemicals such as magnesium hydroxide, potassium carbonate, photographic solutions, oleic acid, and hydrogen sulfide.
 Although it has less chemical inertia than polyethylene, it is a much stronger resin.

 Rotational molding, or rotomolding, is one method to manufacture poly tanks.
 The first step of the process involves filling a mold with the plastic material—which is ground up into powder form—and sealing the mold shut.
 The mold is supported on a set of arms known as spindles.
 Once the molds are filled, they are transferred by the molding machine to a heating chamber which melts down the powdered plastic.
 In the heating chamber, the mold slowly revolves around the spindles’ axes.
 Once the melted plastic takes the shape of the mold, it is then transferred to a cooling chamber.
 Within the cooling chamber, cold air and water is applied outside the mold, which helps solidify the molten plastic.
 Once cooled, the final product can be manually removed from the mold.
 Rotomolding is highly advantageous to other methods like blow molding and injection molding, due to its ability to create seamless products in one piece.